EstellaHumanoids/Humanoid-Robot/README.md

 The project started in 2017 under **Prof. Behnam Rahnama** at Medis Startup Studio.
 It was developed through the joint efforts of Prof. Rahnama, **Negin (Fatemeh) Heiran**, and supporting colleagues.
 Today, Estella continues as an **independent open-source project**, guided by Negin and a global community of contributors.

-Estella is more than a robot—it’s a platform for learning, experimentation, and collaboration.
+Estella is more than a robot, it’s a platform for learning, experimentation, and collaboration.

 ---